Dives 5 through

 Two days later we went to the Western shore for dives 8

-on three sides.
-Again I feel lucky to be with such an experienced, safe
+sides.
+Again I feel lucky to be with such an experienced, safe dive master.

-dive master.
-A fair amount of fish and coral, certainly more than I’ve ever
+A fair amount of fish and coral, certainly more than I’ve ever seen before.

 To conclude, I now know that the next time I plan to dive

-I will have plenty of room to maneuver without bumping into the coral reef
+plenty of room to maneuver without bumping into the coral reef every few

-every few feet.
-This is especially true when snorkeling in Hanauma Bay; if
+feet.
+This is especially true when snorkeling in Hanauma

 connecting the outer reef to the inner reef and seen them both.
 Also a